Photography Retreat – Face to Face

 The cost includes share accommodation and all meals at the DRO, all photographic materials, plus coach transport to and from Cairns.
 The only additional costs are travel to Cairns and possible overnight accommodation in Cairns depending on your flight times and /or other travel arrangements.
 There is also a small fee if you wish to use the DRO crane to access the rainforest canopy with sweeping views over the Daintree National Park, Mt Sorrow, Cape Tribulation and the Coral Sea.

 Private off-site accommodation in a beach house or hotel/resort is available for those not wishing to stay in the DRO’s dormitory style accommodation.
-Price per off-site room is $1150 for 7 nights.
+Price per off-site room for 7 nights is $1450.

 For an in-depth account of the workshop, please download our Detailed Overview.